k5iogura/mAPe/README.md

 **Convert json file to `FmtDR` if need**
 If result of inference is as json format convert it,
 results of inference as json such as "coco_results.json".
 can get it by darknet detector valid command line with eval=coco keyword in coco.data file.
 see result/ directory of darknet.

 ` $ ./json2dr.py coco_results.json`

 ***Get mAP estimation***
 Copy name list for estimation to scripts/exatra/class_list.txt ` $ python main.py`
+**Hint:**
+Category names used during estimation are collected infrom all GroundTruth files.
+Categories included in result of inference files only will be ignored.